cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 .. hint::

-  Since this parameters will override the default ones, it's better to declare only the minimal parameters required by your pipeline.
+  Since these parameters will override the default ones, it's better to declare only the minimal parameters required by your pipeline.

 You can also declare resources dynamically.
 For example, you can make use of the